 MORE TIPS!
 How can breastfeeding mums express, store and use breastmilk efficiently?

-1. Massage breasts to unblock ducts and stimulate flow of milk
+1. Massage breasts to unblock ducts and stimulate the flow of milk

 Before pumping, massage your breasts to reduce engorgement and to free up space for your breasts to produce more milk.